A Jacobi-type Newton method for Nash equilibrium problems with descent guarantees: Final remarks

-Both characteristics of our algorithm are new and relevant for the literature of NEPs, especially when non-convexities are considered, favoring convergence to a true equilibrium rather than simply a stationary point.
+We belive that both characteristics of our algorithm are new and relevant for the literature of NEPs, especially when non-convexities are considered, favoring convergence to a true equilibrium rather than simply a stationary point.
 Moreover, our approach opens the path to new and interesting investigations of the behavior of Newtonian iterates built with the goal of mimicking the behavior of true economic agents.
 Clearly, this is a starting point for this type of investigation and many aspects still need to be elucidated.
 For example, it would be interesting to interpret the many parameters of the algorithm with the true agents' behavior.
 We believe that the synergy between the interpretation of the game's dynamics and the sequence generated by an algorithm can inspire both better techniques for solving NEPs and a better understanding of practical situations associated with models of this type.

 In this paper, we focused on the analysis considering convergence of the iterative sequence when the step size sequence $\{t^k\}$ is bounded away from zero.
-An important open problem for a better understanding of the algorithm would be to prove whether or not it is possible to guarantee the boundedness away from zero of $\{t^k\}$.
-Additionally, it would be interesting to investigate whether or not the step $t=1$ is always accepted when close enough to solutions that satisfy the second-order sufficient optimality condition.
-This would be associated with both the boundedness away from zero of $\{t^k\}$ and the quadratic convergence of the algorithm.
-However, more refined analysis should be carried out to also capture other types of phenomena that may occur to the sequence besides convergence.
-For instance, in a general dynamical system, the interest goes far beyond mere convergence to an equilibrium, since several other interesting phenomena may occur.
-We expect that subsequent research on this topic should focus on understanding and classifying such phenomena, with the analysis carried out to the algorithms built for mimicking the dynamics.
+An important open problem for a better understanding of the algorithm would be to prove whether or not it is possible to guarantee the boundedness away from zero of $\{t^k\}$ in more general cases than those we have discussed.
+Perhaps adaptations in the algorithm could lead to an affirmative answer to this question.

+Another point would be to check whether the convergence study may also incorporate important elements of best response algorithms.
+For example, we believe that our results have no immediate connection with the concepts of (weighted) potential games \cite{Basar} or ratio-bounded games \cite{ref2}.
+As the decrease obtained in our iterations considers the function defined by the other player's predicted decision, we cannot guarantee monotonicity of the potential function in consecutive iterations.
+The class of ratio-bounded games brings very interesting elements about the composition of best response functions, but this composition is not directly associated with our method.
+However, a good point for future research would be to study whether it is possible to extend such concepts to the new dynamics introduced in our work and then use them in the convergence analysis.